yin-kevin/mobile-money-access-in-kenya/README.md

 **9.** Logistic Regression: Recursive Feature Elimination <br/>
 **10.** Logistic Regression: Performance <br/>

-# Results
+# Key Results

-We plot bar graphs of the coefficient size on the categorical variables (continuous graph not shown here) for linear regression and their statistical significane.
+We can plot bar graphs of the coefficient size on the categorical variables for linear regression and their statistical significance.
+The continuous variables are not shown here for brevity.

-We can do the same for logistic regression, with the caveat that SciKit Learn does not allow us to extract statistical significance here.
+We can do the same for logistic regression, with the caveat that SciKit Learn does not allow us to extract statistical significance.

+Some immediate findings are the clear importance of cellphone ownership and formal identification in determining access, both of which are prerequisites for having a mobile money account.
+The demographic characteristics are less clear, where the logistic regression drops minority religious and language groups as they are less helpful in predictions on the general population.